Unix Skills

 You should know, however, that I'm firmly in the Emacs camp.

-In CS 204, we'll be using Visual Studio Code, so you don't need to learn Emacs or vim.
-It's good to squirrel that knowledge in the back of your mind, though, because in a different environment, you might not have Visual Studio Code, but if you're on a Unix system, you will always have vim and almost always have Emacs.
+In this course, we'll be using Visual Studio Code, so you don't need to learn Emacs or vim.
+It's good to squirrel that knowledge in the back of your mind, though, because in a different environment, you might not have Visual Studio Code, but if you're on a Unix system, you will always have vi and almost always have Emacs.
 (I can think of only one time in my life when Emacs wasn't already installed, and it only took a few minutes to install it.)

 To manage files and directories, use these commands: